-In the four years since the Families do matter report was published, some local authorities in England and Wales have developed strategies for engaging with this group of children and their families to give them confidence that schools can meet their needs.
+In the four years since the $Families\ do\ matter$ report was published, some local authorities have developed strategies for engaging with this group of children and their families to give them confidence that schools can meet their needs.
 One of the most-often referenced set of guidelines for meeting the needs of this group was produced by Oxfordshire County Council (Evans, 2009).